pydam/EmaLink/firmware/Readme.md

 ## CC1110 Firmware

-For the cc1110, you should install the latest [subg_rfspy](https://github.com/skupas/subg_rfspy) firmware.
+For the cc1110, you should install the latest [subg_rfspy](https://github.com/skupas/subg_rfspy) firmware or the alternative cc1110_emalink_2.2.hex for omnipod pumps.
+This version saves some power, your battery lifetime will increase.

 You can then use the following tools to write the firmware:

 * For Windows: [cc-debugger](http://www.ti.com/tool/cc-debugger)